 Coaches, course creators, and small businesses are typically in a situation where they have to choose between keeping things simple and growing their business:

-Quite a few professionals in this niche finally decide to add a tool such as a dedicated funnel builder or a more powerful Mailchimp alternative, but the initial decision between Mailchimp and Constant Contact usually determines how much automation and segmentation will be considered as “normal” going forward.
+Quite a few professionals in this niche finally decide to add a tool such as a dedicated funnel builder or a more powerful Mailchimp alternative, but the initial decision between Mailchimp and Constant Contact usually determines how much automation and segmentation will be considered “normal” going forward.

 Ease of Use, UX & Overall Feel